JamieSinn/radioconfigtool-go/README.md

 - Selects "Program"
 - Listens for ARP string and gets model
 - Flashes radio with image
-- Upon the radio booting up again, the radio is configured (tbd method)
+- Upon the radio booting up again, the radio is configured

 ## Packages

 - config
   * Used to hold all configuration values that changes different parts of the program
 - fileio
-  * Used to read and parse OpenWRT Image files
+  * Used to read and parse OpenWRT Image files as well as the WPA Key CSV.
 - gui
   * Handles the GUI
 - imaging